 LASIK surgery is performed at the Hinsdale Surgical Center, located at 10 Salt Creek Ln, Hinsdale, IL 60521 about two minutes from our office.

 The first step to determine if you are a LASIK candidate is to have a comprehensive eye exam.
 Medical history, eye dilation, and an accurate prescription are essential to determine if you are eligible for LASIK.
 Next, you will have pre-operative exam that will include Pachymetry, Topography, and Wave Front technology.

 On the day of your procedure you will have testing with a WaveScan.
 Like a fingerprint, each eye has it’s own unique qualities.
 The WaveScan will create an individual mapping for each eye.
 This exceptional treatment plan will be used to personalize and tailor your LASIK procedure just for you.

 Before LASIK begins, numbing drops will be placed in your eyes, to ensure minimal discomfort.
 A small device is used to help keep your eye open, which lends peace of mind, so you don’t worry about blinking.
-Next, Dr. Smith will use a microkeratome to create a very thin flap in the cornea (about 3 microns thick, less than a few strands of hair).
+Next, a microkeratome creates a very thin flap in the cornea (about 3 microns thick, less than a few strands of hair).

 Next, the thin flap will be moved back.
 Then a cool, ultraviolet beam laser will remove a few thin layers of cornea tissue.
 Laser time is very quick, approximately 15-50 seconds.
 Afterwards, the thin cornea flap is smoothed back into place.
 No sutures or stitches are required, due to the fast healing time of the cornea.